MicrosoftDocs/azure-devops-yaml-schema/task-reference/android-signing-v1.md

 **`jarsign`** - **Sign the APK**<br>
 `boolean`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select this option to sign the APK with a provided keystore file.
+Signs the APK with a provided Android Keystore file.
 Unsigned APKs can only run in an emulator.
 APKs must be signed to run on a device.
 <!-- :::editable-content-end::: -->
 <br>